 VOL Wellness Resources

 There are many services that work with SCC to provide health and wellness services to students.
-The Center maintains close ties with the Student Health Center (SHC), which has eight primary health care physicians.
+The Center maintains close ties with the Student Health Center (SHC), which provides primary care, women’s health services, sports medicine, and other health services.
 CHEW – the Center for Health Education and Wellness – engages students in prevention activities and health education on a variety of topics.
 The Center for Career Development has an extensive career library, computerized career exploration programs, and the computer-administered Strong Interest Inventory.
 The Department of Psychology operates the Psychology Clinic, a training clinic on campus for clinical psychology graduate students.
 Fees are based on a sliding scale.
 Psychotherapy services are available to students and non‑students, and children and couples are also seen there.
 The Counselor Training Clinic is operated by the Counselor Education program and masters and doctoral level counseling students provide counseling to students and the community at no charge.
 Student Disability Services assists students with visible and non-visible, permanent, or temporary disabilities to meet their academic goals.

 The Dean of Students office houses several programs that assist our students.
 SCC works closely with the Care Team and 974-HELP case managers to provide services and referrals to students.